 - Allow for appointment or removal of trustee without court approval;

 - Allow for appointment of a special trustee for a limited time or purpose;

 - Change trustee powers, such as investment options;

 - Transfer assets to a special needs trust;

 - Adapt to changed circumstances of beneficiary, such as substance abuse and creditor or marital issues, including modifying distribution provisions to delay distribution of trust assets;

 - Divide a “pot trust” into separate share trusts;

 - Partition of trust for marital deduction or generation-skipping (GST) transfer tax planning.

-And last but not least, before you pull the trigger on one of these transactions you’ll want to do a deep dive into all the potential tax traps that seem to bedevil estate planners at every turn.
-Don’t count on a PLR for cover; the IRS recently issued Rev. Proc.
-2014-3, which placed decanting on its “no-ruling” list for most of the income, gift, and GST-tax issues you’d be interested in.
-Pending IRS guidance and case law developments, to wrap your arms around the possible tax effects of a decanting you’ll want to read An Analysis of the Tax Effects of Decanting, co-authored by tax super star Jonathan Blattmachr.
+But before you pull the trigger on one of these transactions you’ll also want to do a deep dive into all the potential tax traps that seem to bedevil estate planners at every turn.
+And to do that you’ll want to read An Analysis of the Tax Effects of Decanting, co-authored by super star tax lawyer Jonathan Blattmachr, as well as the more recent Tax Considerations in Trust Terminations, Modifications, and Decanting Under Connecticut’s New Uniform Trust Code, by Ronald Aucutt, another super star tax lawyer.